sveltia/sveltia-cms/README.md

 - Leading and trailing spaces in text-type field values are automatically removed when you save the entry[^37].
 - You can revert changes to all fields or a specific field.
 - You can hide the preview of a specific field with `preview: false`.
+- Fields with validation errors are automatically expanded if they are part of nested, collapsed objects[^40].
+- When you click on a field in the Preview pane, the corresponding field in the Editor pane is highlighted.
+It will be automatically expanded if collapsed[^41].

 ### Better fields/widgets